Curriculum and pedagogy

 It is the primary responsibility of the principal to ensure systems are in place to promote and support the health and wellbeing of students when at school or involved in school activities.

 Learning and wellbeing are inextricably linked – students learn best when their wellbeing is optimised, and they develop a strong sense of wellbeing when they experience success in learning.

-The Student learning and wellbeing framework (PDF, 534KB) (RTF, 130KB) supports state schools with creating positive school cultures and embedding student wellbeing in all aspects of school life through connecting the learning environment, curriculum and pedagogy, policies, procedures and partnerships for learning and life.
+Student learning and wellbeing framework supports state schools with creating positive school cultures and embedding student wellbeing in all aspects of school life through connecting the learning environment, curriculum and pedagogy, policies, procedures and partnerships for learning and life.

 Schools are expected to demonstrate an explicit commitment to wellbeing and to communicate this commitment to their school community.

 A safe learning environment covers the physical and cyber spaces students engage in for school activities.
 Schools develop school wide rules and consequences in collaboration with their school community.
 A positive learning environment supports students' personal and social development and staff wellbeing.
 Schools provide rich learning environments that are open, respectful, caring and safe.